Laurel Canyon Boulevard

 Laurel Canyon Boulevard is a major street in the city of Los Angeles.
 It starts off at Polk Street in Sylmar in the northern San Fernando Valley near the junction of the San Diego (Interstate 405) and the Golden State (I-5)) freeways.
 Laurel Canyon Boulevard bypasses the city of San Fernando to the west, running parallel to I-5 in the vicinity of Pacoima and Arleta.
 The portion through Sun Valley passes through rock quarries and a great deal of open space.

+Route

-From the intersection with Webb Avenue, Laurel Canyon Boulevard heads due south, cutting through North Hollywood, closely following the Hollywood Freeway (SR 170).
-Laurel Canyon Boulevard passes through the Valley Village neighborhood, one mile (1.6 km) west of the Hollywood Split (the intersection of the Hollywood (U.S. 101/SR 170) and Ventura (U.S. 101/SR 134) freeways).
-This would have been the start of the proposed Laurel Canyon Freeway, which would have provided a direct freeway connection from the southeastern San Fernando Valley to the Los Angeles International Airport.
-The proposed route was along the current routing of Laurel Canyon Boulevard, but the emergence of the Laurel Canyon neighborhood as a movie star enclave doomed the project, as did local opposition.
+From the intersection with Webb Avenue, Laurel Canyon Boulevard heads south, traversing North Hollywood and following the Hollywood Freeway.
+Laurel Canyon Boulevard passes through Valley Village, one mile (1.6 km) west of the Hollywood Split.
+While in Valley Village, Laurel Canyon Boulevard crosses the Laurel Canyon G Line station at its intersection with Chandler Boulevard.